knowrob/knowrob/knowrob_objects/README.md

 An additional script is provided that is used to publish object transforms on the ROS tf topic along with marker visualization messages.
-This is realized as a json_prolog client that initially loads all known objects, and provides a service to mark objects as "dirty" which causes the script to reload the dirty objects, and
+This is realized as a rosprolog client that initially loads all known objects, and provides a service to mark objects as "dirty" which causes the script to reload the dirty objects, and